 In the next financial year, the Trustees intend to broaden the funding base of the Foundation beyond the Hintze Family Charitable Foundation.
-While it is anticipated that a further grant of money will be provided by the Hintze Family Charitable Foundation, research grant applications have also been submitted to bodies such as the Medical Research Council in the UK.
+While it is anticipated that a further grant of money will be provided by the Hintze Family Charitable Foundation, research grant applications and DFID applications for programme funding will be undertaken.

 The Trustees have also embarked on a fund-raising campaign targeting philanthropic bodies in the UK.
-The Trustees are developing a presentation in order to promote the Foundation's work in assisting vulnerable people in need in East Africa.
+The Trustees are developing a presentation in the form of a documentary, in order to promote the Foundation's work in assisting vulnerable people in need in East Africa.